hrudolf/mask-stock-node-react/README.md

 - order page,
 - order history page (users see their own, admin sees all),
 - automatic invoice generation and sending using Billingo API (fetch from backend).

+## Extra

+I have deployed this project to https://kriptoalapok.hu/ilonmask/ to share it with anyone curious.